obasamoah2/obasamoah2/README.md

 ## 🚀 About Me
 I am an undergraduate with a strong academic background in Economics and Accounting.
-Possesses robust financial analysis and data interpretation skills, combined with exceptional public speaking, Graphic designer,  Proficient in Adobe Photoshop, Typist, Beginner French,Violinist, Keyboardist Beginner and leadership abilities.
+Possesses robust financial analysis and data interpretation skills, Brand voice Specialist , Graphic designer,Typist,French Beginner,Violinist, Keyboardist Beginner and leadership abilities.
 Seeking to leverage these strengths to contribute to a dynamic professional environment.

 ## 🛠 Skills